Public Good Provision with a Governor: Analysis

-This result is intuitive: rational agents expect $k$ agents to be audited and contribute to the public fund for sure, and each of the $(n - k)$ non-audited agents contribute to the common fund with probability $p$.
-The formal proof of Lemma 1 is in the Appendix.
+This result is intuitive: $k$ citizens are audited and therefore contribute to the common fund with certainty, while each of the $(N-k)$ non-audited citizens contribute with probability $p$.
+The formal proof of Lemma~\ref{lemma1} is provided in Appendix C.

-We consider a class of symmetric mixed-strategy equilibria $((p,\tau),\dots,(p,\tau);\langle \tau \rangle)$, where each agent contributes towards the common fund with probability $p$ and expects, from Lemma 1, $\tau$ units of public goods, and the distributor uses the cutoff strategy, $\langle \tau \rangle$, for public good provision: he either provides $\tau$ units if the common fund $X \ge \tau$, or $0$ units if the common fund $X < \tau$.
-Our results depend on the four parameters of the model: marginal per capita return $a$, punishment for embezzlement $b$, penalty for free-riding $z$, and agents' expectations about the common fund $\tau$.